dboyko-qa/diploma_project/README.md

 Parameters\
 `-Dtags="('UI','API','ANDROID')"` - to run tests with specific tags.
 Tags can be listed with comma separator\
-`-Dwebprofile` - to set *.properties file with settings for UI and API tests\
+`-Dwebprofile` - to set *.properties file with settings for UI and API tests (name without extension)\
-`-Dmobileprofile` - to set *.properties file with settings for Mobile tests\
+`-Dmobileprofile` - to set *.properties file with settings for Mobile tests (name without extension)\
-Sample properties files can be found in resources/config package.\
+Sample properties files can be found in resources/config package.
+Several configuration files can be created for all possible test configurations.\

 ## <a name="PropertyFiles">Property files</a>